 \paragraph{Micro Search Space.} NAS-Bench-201 is a widely used cell-based search space for NAS benchmarking.
 It contains 15,625 architectures with precomputed performance on CIFAR-10, CIFAR-100, and ImageNet-16-120 datasets.
 Each architecture is represented as a directed acyclic graph (DAG) with 4 nodes and 6 edges, where every edge is assigned one of five candidate operations: \emph{none}, \emph{skip\_connect}, \emph{conv\_1x1}, \emph{conv\_3x3}, or \emph{avg\_pool\_3x3}.

-We compare various approaches on NAS-Bench-201, including traditional one-shot NAS methods, emerging LLM-based NAS methods, and conventional search algorithms.
+We evaluate various approaches on NAS-Bench-201, including traditional one-shot NAS methods, emerging LLM-based NAS methods, and conventional search algorithms.
 To ensure fair comparison and avoid evaluation discrepancies, our method follows conventional search algorithms, \textit{i.e.,} Random Search (RS), Reinforcement Learning (RL), and Evolutionary Algorithm (EA), in directly adopting ground-truth performance metrics as accuracy measures.
-All methods explore under a fixed cap of 100 architectures.
-Specifically, EA employs a population size of 10 over 10 iterations, with 50\% elite preservation.
+Specifically, EA employs a population size of 10 over 20 iterations, with 50\% elite preservation.
 RL operates with a learning rate of 0.01 and EMA momentum of 0.9.
-Our method terminates after at most 20 iterations.
-Results average over 10 independent runs.
+Our method explores up to 100 architectures.
+Results are averaged over 10 independent runs.